 - A video with some great school lunch visuals along with other info.

-FOR NOW: I’d pack your kids a lunch if you can.
+I’d pack your kids a lunch if you can.
 A simple inexpensive packed lunch is way healthier than what the schools are serving up.
 Even the cheapest lunches are going to be better than public school food.